shabbyrobe/pdok/README.rst

 PDOK: Improved PDO Interface
 ============================

-Ever found yourself thinking PDO would be a lot nicer if it was just nudged that little bit?
+Ever found yourself thinking PDO would be a lot nicer if the API was tweaked just a little bit?

 If so, PDOK may be for you.
 PDOK provides classes that should be almost completely